 A high ratio mortgage applies when a buyer – the “borrower” places a down payment of less than 20% of the purchase price on their home.
 A mortgage with more than a 20% down payment is called a conventional mortgage.
-If you don’t have 20% of the lesser of the purchase price or appraised value of the property, your mortgage must be insured against payment default by a Mortgage Insurer, such as CMHC.
+If you don’t have 20% of the lesser of the purchase price or appraised value of the property, then your mortgage must be insured against payment default by a Mortgage Insurer, such as CMHC.
 And the availability of government-backed mortgage insurance is restricted to homes with a value of $1 million or less.

 Buyer has a choice of two relationships with a Realtor.
 As a Client, a real estate company acting as a Buyers Agent must do what is best for the buyer.
 A written contract, called a Buyer Agency Agreement, establishes buyer agency.
 It also explains services the company will provide, establishes a fee arrangement for the Realtor’s services and specifies what obligations a buyer may have.
 Under such agency, a buyer will be obliged to work with that company for a period of time.
 In return, confidence a buyer shares with that company will be kept confidential.
 As your Realtor we are also required to offer professional advice, negotiate the best price for the buyer and provide the buyer with as much information required to make the right decision.

 As a Customer the buyer can expect to be treated fairly and honestly.
 It is important for the buyer to realize that under such a relationship the Realtor is technically a sub-agent of the seller so that duties are owed to that seller.
 However, the buyer can expect the Realtor to disclose all pertinent information about a property, not to misrepresent any facts, and to honestly answer all questions about the property.
-Under such relationship with the buyer, the Realtor must not imply that they shall negotiate a price for the buyer as that would be a direct conflict with the Realtor sub-agency relationship with the seller and a violation of our rules and regulations.
+Under such relationship with the buyer, the Realtor must not imply that they shall negotiate a price for the buyer.
+Doing that would be a direct conflict with the Realtor sub-agency relationship with the seller and a violation of our rules and regulations.

 A real estate company must do what is best for the seller of a property.
 A written contract, called a Listing Agreement, establishes sellers agency.
 It also explains services the company will provide, establishes a fee arrangement for the REALTORs® services and specifies what obligations a seller must have.

 As your Realtor, we must keep information you have shared in confidence from potential buyers and others.
 Your Realtor must tell the seller anything known about the buyer.
 For instance, if the Realtor knows that a buyer is willing to offer more for a property, that information must be shared with the seller.
 A seller must understand that a Realtor working with a buyer as a sub-agent is ultimately working with the sellers best interest in mind.
-A Realtor working with a buyer, as a Buyer Agent, is working for the buyers best interest mind, but may still be compensated by the seller through provisions made to the Listing Agent.
+A Realtor working with a buyer, as a Buyer Agent, is working for the buyers best interest mind.
+However, they may still be compensated by the seller through provisions made to the Listing Agent.

 CMHC stands for Canadian Mortgage and Housing Corporation.
 It is a division of the Government of Canada that acts as Canada’s national housing agency.
 The CMHC’s mandate is to help Canadians access a variety of affordable housing options.
 It also researches housing and real estate trends in Canada and around the world, providing research to consumers, businesses and other government divisions.
 The major activity of the CMHC, and the one for which it is best known, is mortgage loan insurance, which insures approved lenders (such as Canada’s chartered banks) against borrower default.
 Mortgage loan insurance provides approved borrowers access to low-cost mortgage rates.
 CMHC approved buyers may purchase property with as little as 5% down payment.